Officials are making efforts to combat mosquitos, but the virus has spread locally

 To make sure you and your family stay safe, there are certain things you can do.
 First, take a good look around your yard to find any standing water.
 If you notice any, dump it immediately.
 Also, any time you plan to go outside, be sure to apply mosquito repellant and then reapply it as necessary, and consider wearing clothes that cover more areas of skin.

-To further protect your home or business, you should consider installation of a mosquito misting system.
+To further protect your home or business, you should consider the installation of a mosquito misting system.
 At Platinum Mosquito Protection, our automatic systems use Pyrethrum, an extract of the chrysanthemum flower that affects the central nervous system of an insect, paralyzing it.
 Mosquitos have not developed any known resistance to Pyrethrum, so regularly spraying it in small amounts is one of the most effective ways to keep mosquitos from becoming a problem around your home or business.

 Contact us to learn more about getting your own mosquito misting system or to request a free onsite consultation.